 Part of the Pohick Church Historic Overlay District lies within this sector.
 The provisions of the Pohick Church Historic Overlay District (Appendix 1, A1-100 of the Zoning Ordinance) limit development to single-family residential, local-serving commercial and tourist-oriented uses.
-All improvements shall be designed to be compatible with the scale and appearance of the church complex.
+The provisions of the Pohick Church Historic Overlay District are described under Land Use, Land Unit G, Sub-unit G1.
+All improvements should be designed to be compatible with the scale and appearance of the church complex.
 All development must be reviewed by the Architectural Review Board.